 Step 1: Water them down.
 Baby hairs need to be completely wet in order to style them.
 This doesn’t mean you have to do a full shampoo every time you want to style your fine hairs, but instead just reach for a mist bottle and spritz along your hairline to dampen the strands (a good splash works too).

-Step 2: Heat them up.
+Step 2: Use hot tools.
 Once your baby hairs are wet, secure a hold on them with your index and middle fingers and begin the blow-drying process.
 Begin to pull the fine hairs approximately one or two inches from the scalp and dry them with heat for three seconds.
-Then, blast them with cool air for three seconds.
+Then blast them with cool air for three seconds.
 Alternating between hot and cool will help protect frail hairs from burning.
-Remember that baby hairs at the front of your head dry quickly, so be careful to not over-dry them!
+Remember that baby hairs at the front of your head dry quickly, so be careful not to overdry them!

-The other option?
-Embrace your baby hairs.
-The baby hair trend has been taking off even with celebs like Rihanna sporting the look.
-So what hairstyles can perfectly mask and incorporate your pesky wisps?
-Any messy hairstyle, really.
-You’ll look adorably undone with messy locks that are loosely tied in a braid, bun, or ponytail.
-A messy braid will allow you to twist and hide stray baby hairs without having to use any products; the wispy hairs instead will just look like a part of the style.
-A half-up ’do is also another perfect style for making baby hairs part of your look.
-Tying up half of your hair by either clipping or pinning the top section will not only add to the body of the style, but will also overshadow any lingering baby hairs.
+Style your baby hair with undone with messy locks that are loosely tied in a braid, bun, or ponytail.
+A messy braid will allow you to twist and conceal stray baby hairs without having to use any products—the wispy hairs instead will just look like a part of the style.
+A half-up style is also another perfect way to rock them.
+Rihanna’s baby hairs look amazing slicked down and paired with a high pony.
+To preserve staying power, tie your hair down with a silk scarf beforehand.

-Scroll through to shop the best products for taming your baby hairs!
+From styling creams to pomades, scroll through to find the best products for baby hairs.

 Styling products from the Sachajuan line are meant to delicately build up the strength of your stands, so you won’t overdo it or weigh hair down.
 This is especially important for applying product to these fine strands around your face.